Sarah Jezebel Deva

-Sarah Jane (born 25 February 1977), better known by her stage name Sarah Jezebel Deva, is an English singer.
+Sarah Jezebel Deva, the stage name of Sarah Jane Ferridge (born 25 February 1977), is an English heavy metal singer.
 She was the female soprano vocalist for Cradle of Filth for 14 years and the frontwoman of the band Angtoria for 10 years.
 In 2009, Deva started her self-titled solo project, releasing two studio albums and one EP from 2010 to 2012, and in 2020 announced she would be working with former Angtoria bandmate Chris Rehn on a new project entitled Torn Between Two Worlds.

 Early life

 Deva was raised in East Ham, London and has two half sisters and three half brothers.
 She had a troubled and turbulent childhood, leaving home when she was nine years old.
 Her godmother influenced her life greatly, getting her on the path to music.

 Career

 Deva's career started at the age of 11 at the Queen's Theatre, Hornchurch, Essex.
 A cover of Ella Fitzgerald's "Summertime" was her first performance in a live band and totally unrehearsed; she performed one more time there at the age of 13.
 Deva went on to write her own lyrics and later recorded a demo on her friend's 8-track console.
 Her first band was called Mad Dog, a punk group in which she was co-vocalist.
 She only did one show with the band, in Tunbridge Wells, Kent, supporting the punk band 999.
 Paul Allender and Dani Filth, founders of extreme metal band Cradle of Filth, would later meet Deva through mutual friends.

 After leaving Cradle of Filth in 2009, Deva started her self-titled solo project with Ken Newman and signed a deal with a small British record company.
 A Sign of Sublime, the debut album, was released on 15 February 2010.
 A European and UK tour followed inclusive of a performance at Femme Metal Festival.

 After various issues with the label, Deva left the record company and joined forces with Dan Abela, a musician and producer.
 Together, they co-wrote The Corruption of Mercy after signing a three-album record deal with Listenable Records in March 2011.
 The album was released on 27 June 2011.

 In December of 2020 Deva announced via her Facebook page that she and former Angtoria bandmate Chris Rehn would be releasing new music under the name Torn Between Two Worlds.
-The duo's first single "The Beauty of Deception" will be released on January 31, 2021.
+The duo's first single "The Beauty of Deception" was released on 31 January 2021, followed by the singles All Exes on me on 2 May 2021, Transparent on 14 January 2022, The Woman That Never Was and the Adele Cover Hello both on 2 June 2022, until As If We Never Existed” an EP on 03 June 2022 was published.